sagemath/sagewiki_to_gh-2022-10-10/days16/projects.md

 PEOPLE: William Stein

 Dan Shumow wrote new code for computing isogenies between elliptic curves, but it is still very rough around the edges.
 Fix it up.
 See e.g., http://trac.sagemath.org/sage_trac/ticket/6384

+== Multimodular reconstruction implementation ==
+   * CRT in rings/arith.py is unsanely slow
+   * !MultimodularBasis class is broken

+Fix / Unify code / optimize the hell out of it

+PEOPLE: Burcin Erocal, Clément Pernet